sorentwo/dewey/README.md

 ## Authentication

-You can configure Dewey to connect with either ClientLogin or OAuth.
-If you choose OAuth you'll only have to authenticate the first time you connect and subsequent connections will use the saved token.
+You can configure Dewey to connect with ClientLogin.

 ClientLogin

     Dewey.authentication :client, :email => 'example@gmail.com', :password => 'password'

-OAuth

-    Dewey.authentication :oauth, :idontknowwhatgoeshereyet
+AuthSub and OAuth support is planned for a future release.

 ## File Operations